 At the Rhode Island State Early Childhood Conference in 2014, Sue received the distinguished Educator Advocate Award.
 She was honored not only to receive that award, but for having the Teacher Educator Award named after her, as well.

-Audrey Greene has been "the Music Lady" at Child’s Play for 26 years.
+Audrey Greene is "the Music Lady" at Child’s Play.
 Her son was a kindergartner here when she began sharing her music talent with our classes.
-When he “graduated,” we asked Audrey to stay on as our music teacher.
+In 1992, when he “graduated,” we asked Audrey to stay on as our music teacher and we have been fortunate to have her here all these years.

 She shares her love of music with nursery schools in the Cranston and Providence area.
-She also shares music with elders, concentrating on small group and one-to-one sessions with those who suffer from dementia.
+She also shares music with elders, concentrating on small group and one-to-one sessions with those who suffer from Alzheimer’s disease and dementia and has recorded a CD, Mom’s Musical Memories, for families to use with their loved ones.
 She has studied voice and performance at Rhode Island College, Prescott College and Franconia College.

 Audrey is a native Rhode Islander, who enjoys reading, writing, dancing, and working in her yard.
 One of her favorite joys in life is wandering around New York City with her children and grandchild.